 Within our curriculum, pupils have regular opportunities to discuss world events and current affairs.
-Examples of this would be the work carried out linked to the EU Referendum where pupils voiced their opinions and shared their views on the Brexit vote.
 This work is well supported through school assemblies where British Values is explored as a theme, an example being our recent work on the migration crisis affecting those around the world.

 This work is well supported by work in the classroom and through regular school assemblies, in which themes and topics are discussed and pupils are encouraged to share their opinions i.e. e-safety workshops, sessions on bullying, real-world events.

 We run a series of faith assemblies in school where children are provided with the opportunity to reflect on, and express their own beliefs.
 Assemblies are run by members of school staff as well as through our link with the local church (St Paul's Manningham).
 These activities are supported in the classroom and throughout school through events such as community days and Diwali day.

 Children at Miriam Lord know that their behaviours and actions have an affect on the rights of others.
 All members of the school community treat themselves, their peers and adults with respect.
 The school actively challenges discrimination and prejudicial views throughout our entire school ethos and curriculum.
 Examples of this would be through activities such as community days and through linking with schools of a different demographic as part of the School Linking Network.